 History always has many witnesses.
 Audio, video, word of mouth and the written word serve as the recorders for the events that are occurring.
-When Adolf Hitler began his rise to power, all of Europe took notice.
-Governments in the west also took notice but never imagined that the menace from Austria would become the ruler of Germany and unleash a wave of terror never before seen in Europe.
-His rise and eventual fall is a case study that has been the subject of debates and discussion since the end of the war in 1945.
-Even today we continue to learn more about Hitler and the many secrets of The Third Reich.
-William L. Shirer (1904-1993) lived briefly in Germany as correspondent for CBS news.
-He witnessed Hitler’s rise to power and the outbreak of the war but returned to the United States prior to changing tide of the war to the Allies’ favor.
-His memories of his time in Germany served as the basis for the classic ‘Berlin Diary’.
-At one point he was forbidden from speaking on radio by the Nazi regime.
-During his time off the air he started this book which went on to become the definitive account the rise and fall of the Third Reich.
+When Adolf Hitler began his rise to power, all of Europe and the rest of the world took notice.
+Many of those nations never imagined that the menace from Austria would become Chancellor of Germany and unleash a wave of terror never before seen across the continent.
+His climactic rise to power and fall is a case study that has been the subject of debates and discussions since the end of the Second World War in 1945.
+Even today we continue to learn new facts about Hitler and secrets of the Third Reich.
+William L. Shirer (1904-1993) lived in Germany as correspondent for CBS news and served as a first-hand witnesses of the rise of national socialism carried under the banner of Hitler’s N.S.D.A.P.
+As the war in Europe unfolded, he returned to the United States and his memories of his time in Germany served as the basis for the Berlin Diary.
+During his residence in Germany, he had been censured by Nazi regime from speaking on air.
+Shirer took advantage of the time to start a book on the Reich, a book that became a masterpiece and the definitive account of the rise and fall of the Third Reich.